 When parents start to behave like kids too, it gives their children a strong reason to lie.
 By lying, they feel safe.
 However, this becomes their habit, their coping mechanism, their strategy to put up with all undesirable situations later on in their own lives.
 Unfortunate.
 It is incredibly hard to break the habit of lying.

-Like many other habits of smoking, drinking, punctuality and so on, children also pick up lying from their parents, other elders and peers.
+Like many other habits of smoking, drinking, punctuality, and so on, children also pick up lying from their parents, other elders, and peers.
 If you lie frequently, do not be harsh on your children expecting them to tell the truth.
 They will not follow what you tell them to do, they will follow what you do yourself.
-In other words, they do not learn from your instructions but actions.
+In other words, they do not learn from your instructions but your actions.
 If this is how they see you living, it is but natural that they will follow suit.

 When lying becomes a habit, it leads to one of the two outcomes, and both are not mutually exclusive: the liar becomes fidgety with a wavering mind, or, they become aggressive with a depressed mind.
-Constant lying puts a tremendous burden on them to remember, to protect information, to bear the load of false information, to live the false identity.
+Constant lying puts a tremendous burden on them to remember, to protect information, to bear the load of false information, and to live a false identity.

-Over time, impatience, aggression, withdrawal, artificiality, depression, self doubt, low self-esteem, insecurity and the rest find a permanent home in the mind of a liar.
+Over time, impatience, aggression, withdrawal, artificiality, depression, self-doubt, low self-esteem, insecurity, and the rest find a permanent home in the mind of a liar.

 3. To gain attention

 This third reason comes with a powerful revelation.
-It can help one gain attention, respect, power.
+It can help one gain attention, respect, and power.
 When someone lies to you about an incident where he was the only witness, he now has access to information that no one else does.
 He has just created a new truth.
 Exclusive information naturally leads to greater power and more attention.

 There are some who live a life of lies, there are many who justify their lies, it is even possible for some to protect their lies, however, it comes at the cost of their inner peace.
 They may not lose relationships or respect, they will, sooner or later, be robbed of their inner peace, however.